patialashahi31/CreditCardFraudDetection/README.md

 # CreditCardFraudDetection
-It is a project for detecting credit card frauds using machine learning models like Isolation forest and local Outlier classifier
+It is a project for detecting credit card frauds using machine learning models like Isolation forest and local Outlier factor